 These are the extrajudicial measures police can take, depending on what the teenager has done:

-- They can do nothing further.
+- They can take no further measures.
 Doing nothing is still an extrajudicial measure.

-- They can refer the teenager to an Organisme de justice alternative or OJA (alternative justice organization).
+- They can refer the teenager to an Organisme de justice alternative or OJA (alternative justice organization), like Équijustice.

 If a teenager is stopped by the police, the police officer must tell the teen about these rights: